echo-bravo-yahoo/wildflower/README.md

 ```

 ## Todo:
-- Create an "update" or "install" command or something to simplify installation and update
 - Add ability for wildflower to run commands
+  - Note that the `sow` step current runs commands, but the `gather` step does not.
 - Add some kind of ordering/dependency mechanism (wait for 'x' before doing 'y'.)
+  - Note that the `sow` step runs in sequence, but the `gather` step runs in parallel.
 - Improve runtime perf (parallelize async fs operations)
 - Add runtime perf / debugging utilities